gvwilson/thirdbit/fiction/maddy-roo/index.md

 "You'll do as I say, young lady!"
 Fear made her mother's voice stern.
-"Sindy, you go with your sister.
+"Sindy,
-You gotta run, both of you, fast as you can."
+you go with your sister and you *run*, both of you, you run as fast as you can."

 "I'm not going 'less you are!"
 Sindy said stubbornly.
 She was crying,
 Maddy realized,
-only then realizing that there were tears on her own cheeks as well.
+only then realizing that she was too.

 "Go with them,"
 Special Leaf urged Mama Roo.